 A fully smart interactive turbo trainer is the Elite Zumo Smart Interactive.
 Compatible with apps such as Zwift, it realistically simulates slopes up to 12%, measures your power to an accuracy of +/- 3% and has a maximum power of approx. 1100 watts.
 A great bit of kit to simulate all types of outdoor rides from within the four walls of your home!

-We know that the Covid-19 restrictions have changed a lot about how we can cycle right now.
-While we don’t know when things will get back to normal, investing in some top cycling tech now will help you to navigate this tricky period and stand you in good stead when all of the restrictions have been lifted.
+While we don’t know when things will get back to some kind of normal, investing in some top cycling tech now will help you to navigate this difficult time and stand you in good stead whatever your journey.